A HIM service tree contains a taxonomy of microservice declarations.

 The general structure of how a microservice is represented in a HIM tree is shown in the figure below.

-*Figure x.
+*Figure 2.
 HIM microservice tree structure

-.Any Input/Output nodes, and their associated children, are only present if the procedure has at least one parameter of the respective Input/Output.
+procedure.iostruct that must have the names ‘Input’ and ‘Output’, respectively.property or symlink.Any Input/Output nodes, and their associated children, are only present if the procedure has at least one parameter of the respective Input/Output.

 A microservice may have a significant temporal duration from it is started and until it completes.
 It may therefore be desireable that the state of the microservice can be observed, as e. g. it may be the case that an ongoing microservice execution does not allow new microservice actuations to be started.